CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 }
 ```

-With these ids you can obtain information using other methods of the
+The returned ids can be used to obtain information using other methods of the
 REST API.

 ## Minimal properties

 The following example shows the minimal properties that you should send
-to the REST API for an email delivery.
+to the REST API to deliver an email.
 You need to send at least
-the envelope and recipient address for the SMTP protocol, and the full
+the envelope and recipient address that are going to be used in the
+"MAIL FROM" and "RCPT TO" parts of the SMTP protocol, and the full
-MIME data to be sent.
+MIME data.

 ````json
 {